grillo-delmal/dub-system-wide-lib-tests/README.md

 ## So ... how was this built ?

-This test system works using podman to run Fedora 37 containers.
+This test suite works using podman to run Fedora 37 containers.

 The podman image installs ldc2 from Fedora and dub from the [grillo-delmal/dub-hack](https://copr.fedorainfracloud.org/coprs/grillo-delmal/dub-hack/package/dub/)